Panhandle Plains Region Week of May 29, 2024

 Meredith

 FAIR.
-Water stained; 64 degrees; 45.97 feet below pool.
+Water stained; 70 degrees; 46.20 feet below pool.
 Fishing patterns are consistent with some rain in the forecast to start the weekend off.
 Bass are good on minnows and artificials.
 Catfish are fair with crawlers, minnows, chicken liver and frozen shad.
 Crappie are fair with artificial baits and minnows.
-White bass are good on just about anything.
+White bass are excellent on just about anything.
 Trout are slow on powerbaits, minnows, worms, small spinners, spoons and flies.
-Walleye are good to excellent on minnows, grubs, and other artificial baits.
+Walleye are excellent on minnows, grubs, and other artificial baits.
+Lots of 14-15 inch fish bring caught on trolling flicker shad.
 The bite on all species seems to be improving, with the exception of trout in the stilling basin.
-May and June are by far the best months to catch fish.
 Please be safe out there, watch weather reports.
 Life vests saves lives.
 Report by Kenneth Wysong, SharKens Honey Hole.

 Millers Creek